What is Neurodivergence?

 Understanding Neurodiversity and Relationships

 Neurodivergence exists on a spectrum.
-It means that every single person will have different types and intensities of their unique traits and different approaches towards tasks.
-To be very honest, isn’t it truly wonderful to be of so many colors all together?
+It means that every single person will have different types and intensities of their unique traits and different approaches to tasks.
+To be very honest, isn’t it truly wonderful to be of so many colors altogether?

 Get to know about what life actually is for folks on the spectrum, there are numerous traits that they show regarding how they function.
 Just like no two NT people have the exact same traits, it is similar with respect to ND people.